Comic Con Liverpool: History and Organisation

 Originally a three-day event, Monopoly Events reduced it to run over two consecutive days.
-The convention includes celebrity guest appearances from various film, television, video gaming, anime and comic book series including The Vampire Diaries, The Walking Dead, Cobra Kai, My Hero Academia, Overwatch, Doctor Who, Star Trek, Star Wars, Harry Potter, Red Dwarf, Stranger Things, The Lord of the Rings, Glee, Wednesday, Red Dead Redemption 2, Mighty Morphin Power Rangers, Genshin Impact, Shadowhunters, Sons of Anarchy, The Goonies, Supernatural, The Lost Boys, Doctor Who, Torchwood, Star Trek: Strange New Worlds, Pretty Little Liars, X-Men, The Office, The Flash, Ahsoka, Starship Troopers, Aliens, Bluey, Grimm, Smallville, Gen V and many others.
+The convention includes celebrity guest appearances from various film, television, video gaming, anime and comic book series including The Vampire Diaries, The Walking Dead, Cobra Kai, My Hero Academia, Overwatch, Doctor Who, Star Trek, Star Wars, Harry Potter, Red Dwarf, Stranger Things, The Lord of the Rings, Glee, Wednesday, Red Dead Redemption 2, Mighty Morphin Power Rangers, Genshin Impact, Shadowhunters, Sons of Anarchy, The Goonies, Supernatural, The Lost Boys, Doctor Who, Torchwood, Star Trek: Strange New Worlds, Pretty Little Liars, X-Men, The Office, The Flash, Ahsoka, Starship Troopers, Aliens, Bluey, Grimm, Smallville, Gen V, The X Files and many others.

 The convention is run between three exhibition halls and an atrium which are opened out to become one large space, and as of the 2020 event, another mezzanine area, and three large auditoriums.
 In 2021 the event expanded again to include the adjoining ACC Liverpool.
 The main exhibition hall features a large dealers zone selling movie, comic, and science fiction related memorabilia, artwork, and collectibles as well as various film props and sets (something for which the Monopoly Events is famous for, making their event experiences very different from others like them within the UK), vehicles from different franchises, a four-screen LED which projects guest talk panels live from the auditoriums, celebrity guest professional photoshoots and autograph sessions, cosplay events, and other displays.

 In 2018, at the very first Comic Con Liverpool hosted by Monopoly Events in March 2018, actor Verne Troyer made his last comic con appearance before his death just over a month later.